Andell4301/FAQ/war-quests-events-scripts-faq.md

  - **Opening** and **Closing** times (in your local time)
  - **Individuality** (whether it is a sun field, city field, a specific event field, etc.)

-For a quest with multiple phases (arrows on the quest in game), you can navigate between them using the arrows or numbers in the **Phases** row.
+Many quests have multiple phases, or parts to the quest.
+These are seen as 1-1, 1-2, 1-3, etc. in game, with each piece being its own phase.
+For quests with multiple phases, you can navigate between them using the arrows or numbers in the **Phases** row.

 ![image](https://user-images.githubusercontent.com/56235026/138540802-43b9a15a-d17b-4788-abae-43cae51d0bf4.png)